tung362/RoR2PVP/README.md

 ### Change log:
 **1.1.1 (Current)**
-- Removed physical death plane for a player Y coord check
+- Removed physical failsafe death plane for a player Y coord check
 **1.1.0**
 - Added commando to the default custom playable characters
 - Added custom generation config (Balance the spawns how you like!)